 WFCC is a non-profit no kill organization of dedicated volunteers committed to controlling the stray and feral cat population through a humane trap, neuter and return program.
 Our primary activities include humane education to the public regarding pet overpopulation and providing assistance to cats in life threatening situations.
 If you know of a cat that needs assistance, please email us at email@example.com and include as much information about the cat(s) as possible - location, age, sex, temperament, current health status - as well as your own contact information.

-Adoption Events: Saturdays from 11-2 at Petsmart on Commerce Way in Woburn (next to Bob's Furniture).
+Adoption Events: WFCC is doing adoptions by appointment only.
+Please email for details and information.
+WFCC is setting up meet and greets at Petsmart on Commerce Way in Woburn (next to Bob's Furniture).

 Applications: WFCC does not have a shelter so adoptions are done at our Petsmart adoption events.
 Applications are required before meeting cats or kittens.
 Get a head start and download an application and email it to firstname.lastname@example.org.
 Incomplete applications cannot be processed and we do not do same-day adoptions.
 Please be patient and allow at least 48 hours for response as WFCC is a volunteer organization and all work full time in addition to rescuing and helping cats find good homes.
 WFCC reserves the right to reject any application or applicant for any reason.